pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 ## Usage

-The CSG Toolkit can be called in batch processing mode using the 'longbone_Analysis' script which can handle all available 3D models found in OBJ format in the working directory or any other folder path.
+The CSG Toolkit can be called in batch processing mode using the `longbone_Analysis` script which can handle all available 3D models found in OBJ format in the working directory or any other folder path.
 Although this functionality is still available, there is no longer need to work with a specific bone being present in a folder for